txrx-research/TestingTheMerge/tests/transition.md

 ### CL client tests

+In this section builder node means the one that is running all validators on it and thus builds the chain.
+An importer is a node that imports the chain built by and received from the builder.

 * [ ] Transition on a valid chain with `TBH` override enabled
   <details>
   <summary>Click for details &#9662;</summary>